yargs/yargs/docs/api.md

 Returns a promise that resolves with an object containing two keys:

-`argv`: the parsed command line arguments.
+* `argv`: the parsed command line arguments.
-`output`: help text that should be presented to the user.
+* `output`: help text that should be presented to the user.

 If `.argv` would have resulted in the application exiting with an error, e.g., perhaps [implications failed](/docs/api.md#implies), the promise returned by `.then()` will be rejected.
-The error object contains the key `output`, which contains text that should be output to the user.
+The error object contains the key `output`, which contains a human-readable message for the user.

 As with `.parse()`, a context object may be provided.
 This is useful for passing state information to commands.
 See our [slack-bot example](https://github.com/yargs/pirate-joe) for a demonstration of where passing